yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 - **University of California, Berkeley**: Enhanced 500K lines of machine translation data with synthetic generation from LLMs, employing Google-OCR, BERT-based aligners, and Sandhi splitting techniques.
 Notably increased BLEU scores by 10% using the "No Language Left Behind" (NLLB) model and advanced post-processing methods.

 ### 🚦 Compressing Yolo Object Detection using NN-LUT [August 2023 - September 2023]
-- **Indian Institute of Technology, Kharagpur**: Developed a pedestrian detection system with YOLOv4 architecture, trained on the EuroCity Persons dataset.
+- **Indian Institute of Technology, Kharagpur**: Developed a pedestrian detection system with YOLOv4 architecture, trained on the EuroCity Persons dataset and compressed the model using Neural Network based Look up table for self driving cars.
+Also deployed a GRU model with autoencoder for intrusion detection using CAN dataset.

 ### 🧩 Nested Compound Parsing and Type Identification [December 2022 - April 2023]
-- **Indian Institute of Technology, Kharagpur**: Introduced a novel task focused on identifying correct parsing and semantic relations between components of compounds in Sanskrit.
+- **Indian Institute of Technology, Kharagpur**: Introduced a novel task, dataset and framework focused on identifying correct parsing and semantic relations between components of compounds in Sanskrit.

 ### 💡 Commonsense Injection to Multimodal Reasoning Models [February 2023 - April 2023]
-- **Indian Institute of Technology, Kharagpur**: Mitigated common sense mistakes made by the Multimodal Chain-of-Thought reasoning in language models by incorporating commonsense knowledge via knowledge graphs.
+- **Indian Institute of Technology, Kharagpur**: Proposed a method to mitigate common sense mistakes made by the Multimodal Chain-of-Thought reasoning in language models by incorporating commonsense knowledge via knowledge graphs.

 ### ❓ Asking Clarifying Questions for Dialogue Systems [February 2023 - April 2023]
 - **Indian Institute of Technology, Kharagpur**: Focused on Asking Clarifying Questions in an open-domain language system, encompassing two subtasks: determining when to ask a clarifying question and which question to ask.